-All rents adjustments will be effective the first of the month following 60 days after BHA's receipt of the owner's request or on the date specified by the owner, whichever is later.
+If the unit is in failed HQS status, the rent adjustment will not be approved.
+All rent adjustments will be effective the first of the month following 60 days after BHA's receipt of the owner's request or on the date specified by the owner, whichever is later.